swiftlang/swift-evolution/proposals/NNNN-atomics.md

 /// Establishes a memory ordering without associating it with a
 /// particular atomic operation.
 ///
+/// - A relaxed fence has no effect.
 /// - An acquiring fence ties to any preceding atomic operation that
 ///   reads a value, and synchronizes with any releasing operation whose
 ///   value was read.